anajia/Indeedscrap/README.md

 Programming languages and some Database technologies were check for inside the job postings and if they existed then 1 else 0.
 Just a simple way to check what the job is asking for.

+Salaries also had to be modified since they were given as hourly, daily, monthly or yearly.
+Two new columns Min_salary and Max salary were created to get numerical yearly salary data from orginal.

+Scarpping code was modified to only look for jobs posted On current day and day before.
+Function check_date() can be removed to fetch data endlessly or modify for a specific date range.

 sample row of data (a single job posting)
 ![alt text](https://github.com/anajia/Indeedscrap/blob/master/imgs/sample.jpg)